- Signs of a faulty valve cover gasket

 Pricing also varies by location and even individual shops, so comparing prices in your area can help to bring the cost down.

-Steps of the replacement of valve cover gaskets
+Steps of the valve cover gaskets replacement

 The signs of a faulty gasket are obvious: engines that spew out smoke, rough performance, and chronically low engine oil.
 However, replacing a faulty valve cover gasket involves following a careful, sequential process.